Choosing The Right Hinge For Your Project

 There are two basic types of cabinets (with corresponding hinges):

-Face-frame cabinets - Face-frame cabinet incorporate a frame (often made from 1-1/2" to 2" wide solid wood) that is attached to the front edges, or face, of the case.
+Face-frame cabinets - Face-frame cabinets incorporate a frame (often made from 1-1/2" to 2" wide solid wood) that is attached to the front edges, or face, of the case.
 Hinges mount to this face frame.
 This is the most common style in American cabinets.

 Frameless cabinets - Frameless cabinets are essentially a four-sided box, typically made from 3/4" thick stock.
 Hinges mount to the cabinet interior.
 Frameless cabinets also are sometimes called Euro-style cabinets.